 Obviously there are far more ways to help a grieving family than the ones I’ve listed here.
 Each family will have unique needs and will be blessed in different ways depending on their family structure, life circumstances, and personalities.
 As a friend you are positioned perfectly to discover those if you’re willing to take a little initiative and willing to not always get it exactly right.

 As you step out in faith and generosity of spirit, your friends will be ministered to in their time of grief.
 Practical, emotional, and spiritual support during this most tender of times can fortify a friendship like nothing else, and love offered will find its destination among those that are hurting.

 Thanks for wanting to help carry us through our pain.

 p.s.
-You can read more about my experiences with pregnancy loss and miscarriage here.
+You can read more about my experiences with pregnancy loss and miscarriage here or visit my Miscarriage and Loss Resource Page, which I continually update with resources.
 You might also be interested to read Why I Believe in Early Pregnancy Announcements Despite the Risk (and Fear) of Miscarriage.